 Tech journalist Daniel Nations wrote about the benefits of retweeting:

 “Sharing someone’s post is a way to set yourself apart from people who only follow and comment.
 A retweet might also result in a return for the favor from an influencer with a heavy following, thereby increasing your exposure on Twitter.

 It also introduces valuable information and a new voice to your followers.
 Retweeting is one of the most effective ways to get the word out about anything worth sharing, while building your social media engagement.”

 First, gather up a long list of people to retweet.

 Who are these people?
 Colleagues, industry thought leaders, and CEOs and other top-level executives at your target companies, to name a few.
 Search for them on Twitter, follow them and retweet them.

 Look on Twitter for the companies themselves you’re targeting in your job search.
 Follow and retweet them.

 Break up your long list into various categories to help you prioritize and manage your retweet strategy.
 One category should be your favorite go-to people (those you can always count on for a good tweet)

-Use Hootsuite or another Twitter app to help you organize and manage your lists.
+Use an app like Hootsuite or PostPlanner (my current favorite) to help you organize and manage your lists and retweets.